frequel45/task-manager-native/task-management/README.md

 Installation:

-Clone the repository using the following command: git clone https://github.com/username/task-management-app.git
+Clone the repository using the following command: git clone https://github.com/frequel45/task-manager-native.git

-Navigate to the project directory using the following command: cd task-management-app
+Navigate to the project directory using the following command: cd task-manager-native

 Install the dependencies using the following command: npm install